 WebMD Second Opinion

 Got a health question?
 Get answers provided by leading organizations, doctors, and experts.

 If you’re embarrassed by an overactive bladder, take heart.
-Use these tips from WebMD to have an honest conversation with your partner.
+Use these tips to have an honest conversation with your partner.

 WebMD does not provide medical advice, diagnosis or treatment.
 See additional information.